 Officials with the National Highway Traffic Safety Administration (NHTSA) said part of this is because federal regulators have become increasingly vigilant in looking for defects and pressing for them to be addressed.
 Some car manufacturers are also playing “catch-up” with defects they may have been aware of for some time, but had yet to correct.Types of Product Liability Lawsuits Involving Motor Vehicles

-There are two basic types of product liability claims against auto manufacturers.
+There are two basic types of product liability claims that our Fort Lauderdale auto defect attorneys can bring against auto manufacturers.
 Those are:

 - Defective manufacture of vehicle or vehicle part.
 This claim asserts that the vehicle was improperly made in some way.
 This could be because there was a mistake at the manufacturing facility or it could mean a problem with where the vehicle part was made It could also mean a failure that occurred during shipping or at some point in the supplier/retail process.